infinum/accessibility-mobile-standards/accessibility_features_flutter.md

 )
 ```

 Use `MegeSemantics`, to explicitly group semantic information.
-To combine widgets that logically represent the same thing.
+To combine widgets that semantically represent the same thing.
 VoiceOver will read the example as "Dark mode, switch on".
-Without MergeSemantics, VoiceOver would read it as two separate things "Switch on"  and "DarkMode".
+Without `MergeSemantics`, VoiceOver would read it as two separate things "Switch on"  and "DarkMode".

 ```dart
 MergeSemantics(